 Why Do We Celebrate St. Patrick's Day

 Initially, the color associated with St. Patrick was blue, but to honor him, people would wear shamrocks.
-Then, during a rebellion in 1798, Irish soldiers wore all green uniforms with the hope of drawing attention and support.
-This rebellion was known as
+During a rebellion in 1798, Irish soldiers donned all-green uniforms to draw attention and support, a movement known as the 'wearing of the green.'
+Eventually, green became more popular than blue, and shamrocks and their green hue became typical for those celebrating this holiday.

 Irish Traditions

-The act of gift-giving on St. Patrick's Day has gained prominence in recent years, mainly consisting of 'themed' presents.
-Items like green candy, chocolate shamrocks, Irish beer and spirits, and other Irish-themed gifts are all fun to give and receive.
-You might even discover the perfect gourmet gift idea on our
+While it is well known as a day for enjoying a pint of green beer, many other traditions are also practiced, including going to church, parades, family meals, and attending Ceilidhs—traditional Gaelic festivals featuring folk music and dancing.
+In recent years, the act of gift-giving on St. Patrick's Day has gained popularity.
+Items such as green candy, chocolate shamrocks, Irish beer and spirits, and various Irish-themed gifts are all enjoyable to give and receive.
+You might even find the perfect gourmet gift idea on our St. Patrick's Day gifts page on our website.

 Traditional St. Patrick's Day Food